 Set on the banks of the Rhône and surrounded by medieval stone ramparts, Avignon is one of Provence’s biggest cities.
-So I was expecting it to be, well, a bit more like a big city.
-But instead I found a place with a relaxed, small town feel.
+So I was expecting it to be, well, more like a big city.
+But instead I found a place with a relaxed, small-town feel.
 It comes with a fascinating history, and its time as home of the Popes means there’s some impressive art and architecture.

 Dance ‘Sur le Pont d’Avignon’

-Avignon’s most famous landmark is a bridge that doesn’t go anywhere, and it’s all thanks to an old song.
-The Pont St-Bénezet – its proper name – only goes halfway across the river.
+Avignon’s most famous landmark is a bridge that doesn’t actually go anywhere, and it’s all thanks to an old song.
+The Pont d’Avignon – or the Pont St-Bénezet to give it its proper name – only goes halfway across the river.
 But the original 11th-century wooden version connected Avignon with nearby Villeneuve-lès-Avignon.

-It’s a French kids’ classic with an irritatingly catchy tune that you’ll have in your head for days.
-If you want to dance on the bridge yourself, entry costs €5, or you can get a great views of it on the waterfront path across the river or from above in the Jardin du Rocher des Doms.
+It’s a French kids’ classic with a catchy tune you’ll have stuck in your head for days.
+If you want to dance on the bridge yourself, entry costs €5, or you can get great views of it from the waterfront path over the river or the hilltop Jardin du Rocher des Doms.

 Visit the Palais des Papes

-For a fairly small city, Avignon has a whopping great palace, and it’s courtesy of the 14th century Popes.
-Back in 1309 Pope Clement V fled corruption in Rome and set up a new base in Avignon, where the Papacy stayed for the next 68 years.
+For a small city, Avignon is home to a seriously impressive palace, and it’s courtesy of the 14th-century Popes.
+In 1309, Pope Clement V fled corruption in Rome and set up a new base in Avignon, where the Papacy stayed for the next 68 years.

 Wine and dine Provençal style

-This part of France is known for its fresh produce, with local specialities like melons, goats’ cheese, truffles, olive oil and nougat.
+Provence is known for its fresh produce, with local specialities including melons, goats’ cheese, truffles, olive oil and nougat.
 Avignon’s also surrounded by famous wine regions Châteauneuf-du-Pape and Gigondas.
-So you’re not likely to go hungry or thirsty.
+So you won’t go hungry or thirsty.